survivejs/webpack-book/manuscript/optimizing_build/03_adding_hashes_to_filenames.md

 };
 ```

-To make the extracted CSS pick up a hash, we should set `contenthash` for it.
-We cannot use `chunkhash` given it is derived based on the entry and the CSS of the project belongs to the same entry chunk as the application code.

-This means a change made to the application code would invalidate CSS hash as well or vice versa.
-Instead, relying on a hash generated based on the CSS content is a stable way to go.
+If we used `chunkhash` for the extracted CSS as well, this would lead to problems as our code points to the CSS through JavaScript bringing it to the same entry.
+That means if the application code or CSS changed, it would validate both.
+Therefore instead of `chunkhash`, we can use `contenthash` that's generated based on the extracted content:

 **webpack.parts.js**